Curriculum / ELA / 9th Grade / Unit 2: You Laugh But It’s True: Humor and Institutional Racism in Born a Crime / Lesson 3

 Analyze how Noah develops the reader’s understanding of his unique experiences navigating life as a mixed-race person in South Africa.

-Brainstorm and plan a short narrative scene that uses an informal and conversational tone as well as description and dialogue.
+Brainstorm and plan a mini-memoir that uses an informal and conversational tone as well as description and dialogue.

 W.9-10.3W.9-10.3.bW.9-10.3.dW.9-10.4W.9-10.5

-Emulate Noah's tone in a short narrative scene using an informal and conversational tone as well as description and dialogue.
+Emulate Noah's tone in short narrative scenes using an informal and conversational tone as well as description and dialogue.

 Analyze how Noah characterizes his parents, their parenting, and his relationship with them.